thanasisvax/Bank-Marketing-Project/starter_files/README.md

 ### Step 1:
 <p>I skipped this step as I used the Udacity Lab and as such I was not authorized to create a principal security.</p>
 ### Step 2:
-<p>Pictures Step 2-1, 2-2, 2-3 are applicable for this step.
-In picture Step 2-1, it can be seen the registered dataset in AzureML studio which is the bank marketing dataset.
+<p>In picture Step 2-1, it can be seen the registered dataset in AzureML studio which is the bank marketing dataset.
 The picture Step 2-2 show that the AutoML run is completed.
-Finally, picture 2-3 show the best model which is the Voting Ensemble.
+Finally, picture 2-3 show the best model which is the Voting Ensemble.</p>
+### Step 3:
-Step 3: Picture Step 3 show that the deployed best model was completed.
+<p>Picture Step 3 show that the deployed best model was completed.</p>
+### Step 4:
-Step 4: Picture Step 4-1 show that the Application Insights are enabled and Step 4-2 show that the logs.py file is running and reports logs back.
+<p>Picture Step 4-1 show that the Application Insights are enabled and Step 4-2 show that the logs.py file is running and reports logs back.</p>
+### Step 5:
-Step 5: Picture Step 5 show that the API swagger localhost page for the consumed best autoML model.
+<p>Picture Step 5 show that the API swagger localhost page for the consumed best autoML model.</p>
+### Step 6:
-Step 6: Picture Step 6 show the output from the run of the endpoint.py file.
-Benchmark was an optional step which I didnt complete.
+<p>Picture Step 6 show the output from the run of the endpoint.py file.
+Benchmark was an optional step which I didnt complete.</p>
+### Step 7:
-Step 7: Pictures Step 7-1, 7-2, 7-3, 7-4, 7-5, 7-5b, 7-6 show the outputs from running the aml-pipelines-with-automated-machine-learning-step.ipynd notebook file.
-It is apparent that running through the cells of the jupyter notebook, I created/consumed and published the best model for the bank marketing dataset using AutoML with Python SDK.
+<p>Pictures Step 7-1, 7-2, 7-3, 7-4, 7-5, 7-5b, 7-6 show the outputs from running the aml-pipelines-with-automated-machine-learning-step.ipynd notebook file.
+It is apparent that running through the cells of the jupyter notebook, I created/consumed and published the best model for the bank marketing dataset using AutoML with Python SDK.</p>

 ## Screen Recording